gilzilberfeld/Refactoring-Without-Net-Workshop/Python/Exercises/Exercises.md

 Exercises
 ---------

+Feel free to make any changes to the GildedRose class and add any new code as long as everything still works correctly.
+However, do not alter the Dependencies definitions as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership

 1. Create approved file of the first 30 days
 2. Refactor the UpdateQuality method ( else-if / match-case )
-3. Define derived classes from StoredItem class and encapsulate the update functionality
+3. Define derived classes from StoredItem class and encapsulate the update functionality The goblin allows changing the StoredItem class

 4. Define a factory class that creates the StoredItems based on their names
 5. Add Conjured item support

 We have recently signed a supplier of "Conjured" items.
 This requires AN UPDATE to our system:
 "Conjured" items degrade in Quality twice as fast as normal items.

-Feel free to make any changes to the UpdateQuality method and add any new code as long as everything still works correctly.
-However, do not alter the Untouchable definitions as those belong to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership

 6. Add notification support